Optimizing Regular Expressions via Rewrite-Guided Synthesis: Motivating Example: Optimizing Superlinear Regular Expressions (4 pages)

-\paragraph{E-Graph-based Rewriting} \textit{Equality saturation} is a technique for efficiently implementing a rewriting-based task such as the one previously described.
-This approach uses a data structure called an E-graph to compactly store an initial expression, along with all expressions derivable from it via a set of rewrite rules.
-Figure \ref{fig:egraph} shows an example, namely the E-graph generated from the regular expressions $\chr{a} + \chr{b}$ and $\chr{b}+\chr{b}$.
-Equality saturation has applied the \textit{commutativity} rewrite rule, causing the expression $\chr{b}+\chr{a}$ to be added to the E-graph.
+\textit{Equality saturation} is a technique for efficiently implementing a rewriting-based task such as the one previously described.
+This approach uses a data structure called an E-graph to compactly store one or more initial expressions, along with expressions derivable from these via a set of rewrite rules.
+Figure \ref{fig:egraph}(a) shows an example, namely the E-graph containing regular expressions $\chr{a} + \chr{b}$ and $\chr{b}+\chr{b}$.
+Equality saturation can apply the \textit{commutativity} rewrite rule, which adds the expression $\chr{b}+\chr{a}$ to the E-graph, resulting in Figure \ref{fig:egraph}(b).
 Note that each subexpression \chr{a} and \chr{b} is stored only once---the E-graph maintains this type of expression sharing to keep the size compact.
 The dotted boxes in the figure represent E-classes---equivalence classes with respect to the rewrite rules.
 Expressions $\chr{a} + \chr{b}$ and $\chr{b} + \chr{a}$ are in the same E-class, since they are equivalent with respect to the rewrite rule, but $\chr{b}+\chr{b}$ is in a separate E-class.